Cyrilxd/sda4_AuthServices/README.md

-# SDA4 Authentication Services Group X
+# SDA4 Authentication Services Group B

 Welcome to the SDA4 Authentication Services!
 This repository contains a Go-based authentication service.
 Follow the steps below to set up and run the application.